Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is crucial in both the professional and personal areas for a variety of reasons:
+Emotional intelligence is vital for both professional and personal areas for a variety of reasons:

 Emotional Intelligence in Business